 Why Rotisserie Chicken Is the Best

 Store-bought rotisserie chickens can be a life-saver after a busy day at work.
 I had a hard day at the office and wasn't in the mood to start cooking, so I decided tonight would be rotisserie chicken night.

 For me, one of the great things about rotisserie chicken is that it makes not only a superb mid-week meal as-is, but it is also a versatile ingredient for other quick and delicious recipes.

-In my local supermarket, a rotisserie chicken costs just $7 and yields a substantial amount of meat that can comfortably feed a family of four for one meal or two meals for a family of two.
+At Costco, a rotisserie chicken costs just $8 (CAD) and yields a substantial amount of meat that can comfortably feed a family of four for one meal or two meals for a family of two.
 Including a rotisserie chicken into your weekly shopping budget can save you time, money, and energy!